 Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 This is the continuation of Part One.
-The goal again is:
+The goal, again, is:

-In Part Two, I show you how to handle the Htaccess file, use Cloudflare Workers to serve dynamic content, create cron jobs, protect your S3 buckets, cache hard, handle comments, and set up a WAF and firewall, and more advanced topics.
+file, use Cloudflare Workers to serve dynamic content, create cron jobs, protect your S3 buckets, cache hard, handle comments, set up a WAF and firewall, and cover more advanced topics.

 Results

-Here is my serverless WordPress website now:
+Here is my serverless WordPress website, now:

 Table of Contents